James Laurinaitis: New Orleans Saints

-Retirement

 On April 11, 2017, Laurinaitis announced his retirement after an 8-year career in the NFL.

 NFL career statistics

 Coaching career

 Laurinaitis entered the coaching profession in 2022 when he was named a graduate assistant and assistant linebackers coach for Notre Dame under former Ohio State teammate Marcus Freeman.
-The following season, he was named to the same position for his alma matter, Ohio State.
+The following season, he was named to the same position for his alma mater, Ohio State.
+On February 15, 2024, Ohio State named Laurinaitis as linebackers coach.

 Personal life

 Laurinaitis is one of two children born to Joseph and Julie Laurinaitis.
 He has Lithuanian roots on his father's side.
-Laurinaitis has a half-brother, Joseph, Jr., from his father's first marriage, who is a veteran of the Iraq War and training to become a police officer.
-His younger sister, Jessica, played on her high school hockey team and graduated from high school in 2008.
+Laurinaitis has a half-brother, Joseph Jr., from his father's first marriage, who is a veteran of the Iraq War and training to become a police officer.
+His younger sister, Jessica, played on her high school ice hockey team.

-Laurinaitis comes from a family that has significant ties to Professional wrestling.
+Laurinaitis comes from a family that has significant ties to professional wrestling.
 His father Joe wrestled as Road Warrior Animal, one half of legendary wrestling tag-team The Road Warriors with Road Warrior Hawk.
 His uncle Marcus wrestled in Europe, Japan, and the United States as The Terminator and later Fury.
 His other uncle, John, wrestled as Johnny Ace and was a star in Japan, later becoming an executive with WWE.

 On March 23, 2013, Laurinaitis married Shelly Williams whom he met while attending Ohio State University.
-The couple welcomed their first child, a daughter born on September 15, 2014.
+The couple three daughters named: London, Hayden, Remi and a son, Maverick.

 Laurinaitis is an evangelical Christian.
 Laurinaitis has spoken about his faith saying, "To me, there's nothing that trumps my faith in Christ—not even an NFL career.
 Everything I have on this earth is borrowed.
 All that really matters is eternity.
 God has blessed me with a platform and with an opportunity to do something that I love to do.
 Out of my gratefulness, I give all that I have as if He's the only One watching."

 The Big Ten Network hired Laurinaitis in 2017 as a college football analyst and co-host of a weekly Ohio State show on SportsTime Ohio.
+In 2018, Laurinaitis was hired by radio station 97.1 The Fan where he co-hosted a midday sports talk program until 2022.